cadiente-jomel/base6-blur-image-with-plaiceholder/README.md

 ```

 ### BEFORE RUNNING
-make sure to paste the images you want to be translated to base64 public directory otherwise it will not work.
+make sure to create `public` directory and paste the images you want to be translated to base64 otherwise it will not work.

 ```
 node index.js